Xcatolin/OSCP-Prepping/README.md

 ##### All content is uploaded in the .ctd extension, exported from CherryTree.

 > <i>  I'm not posting HackTheBox stuff due to platform rules.

-> All the content i have on the [HackTheBox](https://github.com/Xcatolin/HackTheBox) repository is password-protected.</i>